 Alphabet Puppets

 The Heart of Learning Letter Sounds

-• Alphabet Puppets are a fun, hands-on way for children to learn letter names and sounds.
+Alphabet puppets are a fun, hands-on way for children to learn letter names and sounds, It is especially beneficial if you are able to model how to make each puppet along side your child.

-If you’d like everything ready to go, you can find the complete alphabet puppet sets in the shop.
+If you’d like everything ready to go, you can:

+Alphabet Puppets